 They had so much time on their hands they took to feeding nurses on television and turning out for the daily public clap.
 During the course of the pandemic over 30% of the FDNY went out sick.
 Over 1,000 EMS members and over 2,000 firefighters.
 The rapidly overwhelmed 911 system had to call in hundreds of the very same private ambulance EMS providers they so regularly denounce and make life difficult for on a daily basis.
 That is because the FDNY was unable to manage the pandemic response, as it is unable to manage the normal daily call volume.

-9.11 type terrorism, Superstore Sandy or Covid 19 style pandmeic aside the FDNY only manages to staff ⅔ of the 911 ambulances on a regular uneventful day because typically it’s EMS members resign after just 4 years from poor conditions and low wages.
-It is also the lowest paid 9.11 employer in the City of New York.
+9/11 type terrorism, Superstorm Sandy or pandemics aside the FDNY only manages to staff ⅔ of the 911 ambulances.
+It’s EMS members resign after just 4 years from poor conditions and low wages.
+It is also the lowest paid 9/11 employer in the City of New York.

 The realization that our workforce is also a billion dollar operation means that not only do we get exploited, we are propping up the establishment which exploits us.